segevfiner/sslkeylog/README.rst

     import sslkeylog

-    sslkeylog.set_keylog("sslkeylog.txt")
+    sslkeylog.set_keylog(os.environ.get('SSLKEYLOGFILE'))  # Or directly specify a path

     # Do anything involving SSL (Using the built-in ssl module)

-And set "(Pre)-Master-Secret log filename" in Wireshark's SSL protocol preferences to the resulting file.
+Set the :envvar:`SSLKEYLOGFILE` environment variable if you use it, and set "(Pre)-Master-Secret log filename" in Wireshark's SSL protocol preferences to the resulting file.

 Links
 -----